Labour market entry agreement

 Wages

-Your income is pensionable and qualifying for unemployment insurance fund benefits.
+Your income is pensionable and qualifying for sickness benefit and unemployment insurance.

 Employment protection

-The labour market entry agreement is a temporary position that may last a maximum of two years.
-Section 5 of the Employment Protection Act (LAS) and collectively agreed forms of employment do not apply to labour market entry agreement.
-An labour market entry agreement will therefore not automatically become a permanent position.
+The introduction job is a temporary two-year position.
+Section 5 of the Employment Protection Act (LAS) and collectively agreed forms of employment do not apply to introduction jobs.
+An introduction job will therefore not automatically become a permanent position.

 1. Find an employer yourself who wants to hire you